kdiverson/labmeetingslides/opfs/index.md

 ## Annotation

-* BLAST genes to a database of your choice, KEGG for example, and annotate OPF by majority vote.
+BLAST genes to a database of your choice, KEGG for example, and annotate OPF by majority vote.

-* They're still only as good as your database though...
+---

+# HMP dataset

+Dataset was too large to cluster as a whole so OPFs were clustered within the KEGG category they

+---